 Oral systemic medications

-Your doctor may recommend treating your psoriasis systemically with a prescription drug or medication.
 A class of oral medications called disease-modifying antirheumatic drugs (DMARDs) can slow down or stop certain conditions that are caused by an overactive immune system.
+These include:

-Currently, there are several drugs on the market that are classified as biologics.
-Biologics target specific parts of the immune system.
-They block the action of a specific type of immune cell called a T cell, or block proteins in the immune system, such as tumor necrosis factor-alpha (TNF-alpha), interleukin 17-A, or interleukins 12 and 23.
+Drugs classified as biologics help to calm your immune system.
+Biologics block the action of a specific type of immune cell called a T cell, or block proteins in the immune system, such as TNF-alpha, interleukin 17-A, or interleukins 12 and 23.

 - Cimzia (certolizumab pegol)